atlassian-labs/compiled/README.md

 the zero runtime of [Linaria](https://linaria.now.sh), and the `styled` api from [Styled Components](https://www.styled-components.com) to create _the_ css-in-js solution for component libraries.

-- 🙅 No runtime (but actually no runtime)
-- 🌍 Run anywhere with zero config (server side rendering out-of-the-box)
-- ⛓️ Optional transformer to extract styles to stylesheets
-- 📦 Made for consumers consumers (developers who consume your components)

 Currently in initial development.
 Reach out to me [@itsmadou](https://twitter.com/itsmadou) if this sounds interesting to you.